edgexfoundry/edgex-docs/docs_src/design/ucr/Device-Parent-Child-Relationships.md

 since there are potentially many south-bound devices connected to a system.

 Examples are
-* BACnet - where only one "main" device is present at the point of external connection (eg, UDP port 0xBAC0) and all other devices must be presented as "virtually routed devices" connected to that main "virtual router" device.
+* North-bound BACnet Service - where only one "main" device is present at the point of external connection (eg, UDP port 0xBAC0) and all other devices must be presented as "virtually routed devices" connected to that main "virtual router" device.
 * Azure IoT Hub - where the normal connection for IoT Plug and Play / Digital Twin is for a single device, and any other devices need to somehow fall under that device (eg, with Device Twin "Modules")
-* UI device presentation - where child devices are grouped under their parent, often rolled up until they are expanded to show their data
+* UI device presentation - where child devices can be shown grouped under their parent, often rolled up until they are expanded to show their data
 * Multi-tenant deployments of multi-point energy meters - where a main meter has up to 80 Branch Circuit Monitoring (BCM) points connected to it, each BCM modeled as a Device consisting of the same 6 or so energy channels (Device Resources), and each BCM is assigned to a particular tenant.
 Tenants will be given access to the data from their BCM point(s) but not those of other tenants.
 A gateway may connect more than one of these multi-point energy meters.

 Since there are multiple similar uses for this relationship information on the north side, it is proposed to locate